 The last couple of years The Reading Foundation has developed the Library in school for the above mentioned institutions, also carried out by local and provincial libraries.
 These are growing activities.

-For more information please contact programme manager Adriaan Langendonk: alangendonk@lezen.nl
+For more information please contact: alangendonk@kb.nl or adriaan.langendonk@kb.nl